 I think many people assume you simply have to buy the pet a plane ticket, just like humans do for a trip.
 If there's a seat, then you purchase it, the end!
 They don't realize the rules and regulations in place for pet safety that vary from airline to airline and country to country.
 Also, I think many people relocating assume their pet will be escorted to their destination on a flight with one of us in the cabin of an airplane.
 In reality, pets travel safely but also very differently than us -- the cargo area is actually a climate that is naturally more den-like and comforting to them in that type of unknown situation.

 What has been your most memorable moment so far?

 I'd have to say seeing pets at work every day.
 Nothing makes you feel better than petting a sweet dog, and we get that opportunity nearly every day at PetRelocation.
-When there's not a dog in the office, Robert the hamster on Tobi's desk is there to help us get our fuzzy fix.
+When there's not a dog in the office, there's usually a hamster on Tobi's desk to help us get our fuzzy fix.